“Exercise is king. Nutrition is queen. Put them together and you’ve got a kingdom.” —Jack LaLanne

-For today’s Wellness Wednesday post, I thought I’d share five things along with some lessons that being sick has taught me.
+For this week’s Wellness Wednesday article, I thought I’d share five things along with some lessons that being sick has taught me.

 Thank God, thank God, thank God for the body I was given!
 The human body is absolutely amazing!
 Now that I’m on the tail end of mending, I really thought it was amazing that my body can do things like increase its temperature to heal itself.